The word Happiness means different things to different people. Same word, different meanings. Still, happiness is no illusion.

 I was invited to do a lecture on the subject of happiness at an Old Age home in small town in Israel.

-When I got there, I opened the door and saw an old woman sitting at a table about 30 feet away, staring at me curiously.
-I got there early and was in a joyful mood so I looked her straight in the eyes and started play acting…. moving from side to side, going forward and backward until I got near her smiling, sat on a chair by her side and began having a conversation.
+When I got there, I opened the door and saw an old woman sitting at a table.
+She was about 30 feet away, staring at me curiously.
+I felt a sort of vibe from her.
+Since Igot there early and was in a joyful mood, I looked her straight in the eyes and started play acting.
+I moved from side to side, going forward and backward until I got near her smiling, sat on a chair by her side and began having a conversation.
 She told me about her life there, about the people, about her family… until the manager came with a few people who joined us and we started the activity I was supposed to deliver.

 In the lecture I begin with the definition of happiness and the ask some people what makes them happy.
 One old man there told me "Why are you talking to me about happiness… every day that goes by is full of suffering and pain.
 I am disabled and can't do anything for my wife who is here with me and she is in pain too…" and he went on talking about how bad everything looks and feels.
 It all seemed like an endless world of suffering.